 This test is to verify the requirement for the FDD-FDD intra frequency cell reselection requirements for category M1 UE in normal coverage specified in clause 4.2.2.3 when UE is configured to monitor WUS according to Table A.14.1.1.3.1-2 and under the serving cell RRM measurement relaxation according to the subclause 4.7A.2.1.1A and under the intra-frequency neighbor cell measurement relaxation according to the subclause 4.7A.2.1.2.

 The supported test configurations are provided in Table A.14.1.1.1.1-1.
-During the test, the test system shall provide UE position using AT command as described in TS 36.309 [X] .